JAO1988/py-sidekick-webview/README.md

 ## Additional Notes
-The default webview size can be adjusted under `webview.create_window('Sidekick', url, width=800, height=900, resizable=True)`.
+The default webview size can be adjusted under `webview.create_window('Sidekick', url, width=800, height=900, resizable=True)` in `sidekick-webview.py`.

-Testing of the script has been done in KDE, however other Wayland supported Environemnts (GNOME, Cosmic, Hyprland, QTile) should be accessible so long as the pre-requiste packages are fulfilled.
+Testing of the script has been done in KDE, however other Wayland supported environemnts (GNOME, Cosmic, Hyprland, QTile) should be compatible.

 ## Thanks
 A big thank you to Jeager for setting the groundwork on the Python parameters with Webview and a thanks to the Sidekick `https://github.com/Sidekick-Poe/Sidekick` devs for putting together such a wonderful tool.